cvetomir-todorov/CecoChat/docs/design-users.md

 Connections are obtained by the clients when opening all chats and a single chat.
 Since connection data doesn't change frequently, calling the User database is avoided if the user connections are already in a User cache.
 This reduces latency and also the load on the User database.
 The connections for a user are added for a certain amount of time, after which they expire.

 Connections can be created and managed using the following actions - invite/accept/cancel/remove.
 For each valid and successful action there is a notification for the initiating and targeted users for all their connected clients.
 Cache is not updated so if a notification is lost the connection data cached would not be up-to-date.
 Considering the reduced usage of this feature and the low likelihood for a notification to get lost, that's an acceptable compromise for now.

+# User files

+User files are uploaded to and downloaded from a dedicated file storage.
+They cannot be edited and are immutable.
+File limitations enforced include size of up to 512KB.
+File download access is controlled by dedicated object tags - `users` which includes user IDs and `groups` which includes group names.
+Files are stored in separate buckets for each day.
+Within each bucket there is a folder for the specific user.
+This allows for grouping files primarily by time, not by user, resulting into more predictable bucket sizes.

+The user-file association is stored in a dedicated table in the User DB.
+It stores the bucket name and path which link to the file storage.
+Associations are queried using a timestamp - all user files newer than a specific date.
+Since associations are immutable and because of the ability to query them via a timestamp, dedicated cache is not needed.
+Clients initially load the full list of files for the current user and subsequently request only the newer ones.